 - Bishop's Transcripts for the years shown below have been deposited in the Cheshire Record Office, Chester.

-In 1990, these Bishop's Transcripts were microfilmed by the LDS; and the films are available on request at Family History Centres of the LDS.
+In 1990, these Bishop's Transcripts were microfilmed by The Church of Jesus Christ of Latter-day Saints; and the films are available on request at Family History Centres of The Church of Jesus Christ of Latter-day Saints.

 The films may also be viewed at the Flintshire and Cheshire Record Offices.